-Applications to participate in the next faculty learning community focused on collaborative learning will be available in the fall.
+Applications to participate in the next faculty learning community focused on field-based learning will be available in the spring.

 Why is SFA doing this project?